elba-security/elba-security/docs/architecture.md

 ## `/app`

-The `/app` folder contains Next.js app structure, which includes API endpoints and other routing-related files.
-This folder is essential when using Next.js app router.
+The `/app` folder contains the Next.js application structure, including the API endpoints and other routing-related files.
+This folder is essential when using the Next.js App Router.

 ### `/api`